-This course will explore the opportunities and challenges of a growing global economy and consider what it means to be a global citizen.
+Description: This course will explore the opportunities and challenges of a growing global economy and consider what it means to be a global citizen.
 Students will learn about the economic, environmental, cultural, and political factors that influence international business.
 Additional topics to be covered include business communications, marketing, finance, ethics, social responsibility, international law, global dependence, international travel, importing and exporting, foreign exchange, and the impact of social media.
 Students will not only study, but practice business skills as they plan and implement activities and events to raise funds and awareness for their capstone global project(s).
-(This Course is in the process of being accepted for Dual Enrollment with CCC and students may receive college credit.)
 Fee required.